 “This is an overly strict interpretation of the ePrivacy Directive,” said Angela Mills Wade, executive director of the EPC.

 “We welcome this more nuanced approach by the Commission, their confidence in self-regulation and a balance between regulation and business interests,” said Mills Wade.

 “The Article 29 group is suggesting that whatever ‘information’ is stored in cookies, it must be treated as if it were ‘personal’ data and as such should be subject to explicit, prior consent.
 The Directive currently does not require an opt-in for cookies.
 In practice, such a requirement would mean that users would have to confirm every single cookie placed on their PCs, leading to a permanent disruption of their internet experience.

 “The industry believes this is a gross misinterpretation of the intention of the Directive and a misrepresentation of the type of data typically collected and processed for the purposes of serving interest-based advertising to consumers on our websites.
 The ePrivacy Directive acknowledged that the controls in modern web browsers give users full and granular control over cookies.

 “Obviously, the internet in Europe would become less attractive to users and would significantly undermine the growth potential of the digital economy.
-Such strict privacy regulations would not only jeopardise the existence of European online companies but would call into question the EU’s ambitious digital agenda, intended to increase Europeans’ access to ultra fast internet and fostering the e-commerce sector.” said Stephan Noller, CEO of nugg.ad and IAB Europe chair of the policy committee.
+Such strict privacy regulations would not only jeopardize the existence of European online companies but would call into question the EU’s ambitious digital agenda, intended to increase Europeans’ access to the ultra fast internet and fostering the e-commerce sector,” said Stephan Noller, CEO of nugg.ad and IAB Europe chair of the policy committee.